 We have a short assembly presentation to help show children what Design Club looks like.
-This presentation also helps teachers see what Design Club looks like.
+This presentation also helps teachers get a feel for Design Club and how it works.

 Some schools run an after school clubs fair at the beginning of term.
 Ask if your school runs one and, if it does, try to go along.
 Clubs fairs are a good way for pupils to browse through the different activities on offer, and ask club leaders questions about what their club involves.
-Print out an after school club A4 poster and A4 mini project and stick it to a wall or table so you can talk children through the exercise.
+Print out an A4 poster and A4 mini project.
+Stick the project to a wall or table so you can talk children through exactly what they'll be doing.

 Design Club (www.designclub.org.uk) introduces children to how designers work.
 We set a design challenge, understand users, come up with ideas, prototype ideas and test solutions.
 We'll start with prototyping a mobile phone app.

 Ask the school if they will be able to distribute these.
 Some schools will give pupils handouts to take home, or they may be happy to put up posters in communal areas and classrooms.
 See our A4 poster and A5 flyer (on Dropbox).

 You may find your club is over-subscribed.
 Try to be firm on numbers.
 Children will need individual attention and you will find a ratio of 5 children to 1 adult is probably the maximum.
 Explain that you are happy to add any extra names to a waiting list.